Defining Acid Rain - What It Is And Its Impact On The Environment

 Some materials are especially vulnerable to acid deposition and can deteriorate at an accelerated pace when subjected to acid rain.
 These materials include sandstone, limestone, marble, and a variety of metals.

-Objects consisting of these materials can suffer severe deterioration or corrosion over time when it is exposed to acid rain.
+Objects consisting of these materials can suffer severe deterioration or corrosion over time when they are exposed to acid rain.
 Gravestones and statues are notable examples of objects that can incur extensive damage due to acid deposition.

 Acid Rain Facts